jangabrielsson/HomeMap/README.md

 homemapdata/
 ├── widgets/
 │   ├── built-in/        # Auto-synced from app (don't edit)
+│   ├── packages/        # Installed widget packages (.hwp files)
-│   └── packages/        # Your custom widgets go here
+│   └── mywidget.json    # Manual widgets (top-level)
 ├── icons/
 │   ├── built-in/        # Auto-synced from app (don't edit)
+│   ├── packages/        # Installed icon packages (.hwp files)
-│   └── packages/        # Your custom icons go here
+│   └── myicons/         # Manual icon sets (top-level)
 ├── images/              # Floor plan images
 └── config.json          # Main configuration
 ```

+**Widget & Icon Installation:**

+There are two ways to add custom widgets and icons:

+1. **Package Installation (Recommended)**: Install `.hwp` (HomeMap Widget Package) files through the UI.
+These are stored in `packages/` with unique URIs to prevent naming conflicts.

+2. **Manual Installation**: Place widget JSON files directly in the `widgets/` folder, or icon folders directly in the `icons/` folder.
+You'll need to manage naming conflicts yourself if multiple widgets/icons use the same names.

 **Important:** The `built-in/` folders are automatically synced from the app on startup.
 Any changes will be overwritten.
-Place custom content in the `packages/` folders.
+Place custom content either as packages or at the top level of `widgets/` or `icons/`.

+**Note:** Icons are typically added manually by users, while widgets can be distributed as packages for easier sharing.

 ### Custom Icons